TatjanaSikimic/python-forum-assignment/README.md

 ### Assignment workflow
 To start working on this assignment, you need GitLab account.
 Assuming that you can view this repository, we are on track.

-You should fork this project, and add emails for contact to your project, so we could track the progress, and assist you with any questions you might have.
+You should fork this project, and add our emails as project members, so we could track the progress, and assist you with any questions you might have.

+To add additional members to your project, in the right sidebar, select **Project Information** > **Members**, and on the left hand side, click on **Invite members**.
+Members should be added with Reporter role.

 Assignment needs to follow basic git flow, commit messages should have standardized structure.
-Base commit message must not be larger than 100 characters, and any additional work should be added as an additional comment.
+Base commit message must not be larger than 100 characters, and any additional work in the commit should be added as additional comment.

 **Time to finish the assignment is 7 days, starting from the day you have received the assignment**.
 Commits done after that time will not be included in assignment review.